 iconic fashion houses that have made the transition from genuine fur to faux fur

 LIST OF BEST BRANDS DEDICATED TO FAUX FUR FASHION:

-Miranda Dunn - Each piece is fully customizable: colors, length, and size.
+Miranda Dunn - Each piece is fully customizable: color, length, and size.
 Prices start at $550 and go up from there.

-Shrimps - This British label by Hannah Welland offers eye-catching faux fur outerwear starting around $700.
+Shrimps - This British label by Hannah Welland offers eye-catching faux fur outerwear starting at around $700.

 Maison Atia - Traditional fur heritage techniques masterfully applied to faux fur.
 Prices start around $1,000.